koendv/blackmagic-rtthread/README.md

 git status
 ```

-Check `src/target` for source files for new targets.
-Add new source files with *git add*.
+Check `src/target` for source files for targets.
+Add omissions with *git add*.

 Then push the update: